AlexPshonik/Neomuscle/wp-content/plugins/premmerce-woocommerce-brands/readme.txt

 * Premmerce WooCommerce Toolkit
 * WooCommerce SEO Addon

-= Installation =

-1. Unzip the downloaded zip file.
-2. Upload the plugin folder into the ‘wp-content/plugins/’ directory of your WordPress site.
-3. Activate ‘Premmerce WooCommerce Brands’ from the Plugins page

 == Screenshots ==

 1. Displaying the page of all brands in the admin panel